mariadb-corporation/MaxScale/Documentation/Authenticators/Authentication-Modules.md

 password check is performed outside of MaxScale.
 If, for example, MaxScale cannot use an LDAP-server but the backend databases can, enabling this setting allows clients to log in.
-Even with this setting enabled, a user account matching the incoming client must exist on the backends for MaxScale to accept the client.
+Even with this setting enabled, a user account matching the incoming client username and IP must exist on the backends for MaxScale to accept the client.

+This setting is incompatible with standard MySQL-authentication plugin (*mysqlauth* in MaxScale).
+If enabled, MaxScale cannot authenticate clients to backend servers using standard authentication.

 ```
 authenticator_options=skip_authentication=true